-- Budget officer identified , empowered and trained on budgetary control - Office space extended to accommodate recruited staff. - Non-compliant relevant employers prosecuted and fined. - EEC website developed and launched. - The Labour Force Survey Report (2008) finalised and disseminated. - Data collection for the "Namibia Occupational Wages Survey" completed.
+- Page 12 - Relevant training programmes were initiated and provided to relevant employers - Budget officer identified , empowered and trained on budgetary control - Office space extended to accommodate recruited staff. - Non-compliant relevant employers prosecuted and fined. - EEC website developed and launched. - The Labour Force Survey Report (2008) finalised and disseminated. - Data collection for the "Namibia Occupational Wages Survey" completed.
 (The report is being finalised) - Data collection for the "3rd Child Activities Survey" just completed. - Editing of the "Fourth Edition of the Career Guidance" book has been finalised and now with the printers. - The "Employment Services Bill" is waiting for president's signature . - The "Employment Creation Commission Bill" has been submitted to the Cabinet Committee on Legislation. - Creation and implementation of the Productivity Unit. - Joint operation with the Ministries of Education, Gender Equality and Child Welfare, and Safety and Security to eliminate child labour. - Integrated labour and factory inspections. - Draft National Labour Inspection Policy approved by Management - Increased coverage (numbers ±90%) and accessibility (Cash Pay points ±1000) - Complete relocation the Directorate of Social Welfare from MHSS - Awareness Campaign attained 50% mark.